 And how can we rank the top 10 most powerful cyber countries on planet earth?

-A group of researchers at Harvard University makes all of these things possible through a new benchmark report called the National Cyber Power Index.
+A group of researchers at Harvard University makes all of these things possible through a benchmark report called the National Cyber Power Index, released in September 2020.

 1. United States